How Do I Know If I’m in Ketosis? Watch for These Signs!

 Do I need to measure ketones?

 Absolutely not!
 Being healthy and feeling amazing is the goal, not the level of ketosis.
 If you are meeting your personal goals and experiencing all the energizing benefits of living fat-fueled, then who cares about the colors and numbers?
-However, many people do find that measuring can help indicate if they need to adjust their diet and/or lifestyle, especially if the benefits are lacking.

 Your body has the ability to tell you the signs of ketosis… try listening first!
 If you find yourself struggling to meet your personal goals, measuring ketones may be helpful to determine progress towards living fat-fueled.

 Remember the ultimate goal is experiencing the awesome health benefits of living keto, not the level of ketosis.
+As always, we recommend you work with your healthcare provider on your keto journey.

 I found this website to be most helpful.